Feasibility of one loop inflation in the light of CMB: Loop inflation

-The genesis of one loop inflationary model \cite{pdf,d3d7,edi,dbrane,braneint} is from $\mathcal{N}=2$ hypersymmetric $P$-term inflation implemented in the D3/D7 brane that reduces to a supersymmetric $\mathcal{N}=1$ $D$-term inflation by altering the flatness of the inflationary potential via one loop radiative correction.
-The resulting Einstein-Hilbert action on the brane is
+Recently the loop inflation received much attention in cosmology.
+The genesis of one loop inflationary model is from $\mathcal{N}=2$ hypersymmetric $P$-term inflation implemented in the D3/D7 brane that reduces to a supersymmetric $\mathcal{N}=1$ $D$-term inflation by modifying the flatness of the inflationary potential via one loop radiative correction \cite{enc,pdf,d3d7,dtrm,Nsusy,matsu}.